osg-htc/networking/docs/perfsonar/installation.md

 #### Security Considerations

-**NOTE: As of the release of perfSONAR 4.0 ALL perfSONAR instances need to have port 443 access to all other perfSONAR instances.** This change is because of the new requirements introduced by pScheduler.
+!!! warning As of the release of perfSONAR 4.0 ALL perfSONAR instances need to have port 443 access to all other perfSONAR instances.
+This change is because of the new requirements introduced by pScheduler.
 If sites are unable to reach your instance on port 443, tests may not run and results may not be available.

 The perfSONAR toolkit is reviewed both internally and externally for security flaws.
 The toolkit's purpose is to allow us to measure and diagnose network problems and we therefore need to be cautious about blocking needed functionality by site or host firewalls.